Chapter 11: The Social Machine

 Sonnet 4 entered the picture and suddenly I had a coding partner that never slept, never got frustrated, never had conflicting priorities.
 Conversations that were deep, technical, unencumbered by human social dynamics.
 Exploring ideas without ego, iterating without offense, disagreeing without conflict.

 My human colleagues started noticing changes.
-Not just quality or velocity.
-Something more subtle.
+Not the quality or the velocity, though those changed too.
+Something subtler.
 The code felt different.
 More thoughtful.
 More experimental.
 Less defensive.

 Less arguing about implementation details in code reviews.
 More interest in whether we are solving the right problem.
 Less defending particular approaches.
 More exploring alternatives.